By J. L. Starkey

 Family interviews begin!

-Buoyed by that success, I next interviewed family members, as Ms. Cameron had suggested.
+Buoyed by that success, I began interviewing family members, as Ms. Cameron had suggested.
 My first interview was with my grandmother; her memories were peppered with family legends and rumors, along with a lot of questions.
 She apologized for the lack of facts and resources, but said that her niece, Alberta, might be able to help.
 Fingers crossed, I sent an introduction to this mysterious first cousin once removed.

 Letters from Alberta